-One of the important decisions many college student have to make is whether they’re going to join a fraternity or a sorority.
+One of the important decisions many college students have to make is whether they’re going to join a fraternity or a sorority.
 When mentioning the term “Greek life”, many people will conjure up images of the movie Animal House.
 And though this image is understandable, the reality is quite different.

 Participation in fraternity and sorority life reaps immediate benefits and some advantages that can last a lifetime.
 When you join a fraternity or sorority, the benefits are numerous and shouldn’t be ignored when considering becoming a potential new member.